 A special meeting was held in Stornoway in 1906 to discuss the introduction of a system whereby the tweed was inspected and, if passed, given a certifying stamp which would give confidence to the trade and public.
-A company was formed under the title The Harris Tweed Association Limited to ensure the grant of a new trademark and an application was filed to register the well-known Harris Tweed Orb and Maltese Cross with the words Harris Tweed underneath.
-This Certification Mark was granted in 1909, registered in 1910 and stamping began in 1911.
+In 1909, a company was formed under the title The Harris Tweed Association Limited to ensure the grant of a new trademark and an application was filed to register the well-known HARRIS TWEED Orb and Maltese Cross with the words HARRIS TWEED underneath.
+This Certification Mark was applied for in 1909, registered in 1910 and stamping began in 1911.

 1934 saw the alteration in the Trademark Definition allowing the use of island millspun yarn in addition to handspun, and enabled the industry to make a huge leap in production.
 The stamped yardage increased tenfold and continued to increase till the peak figure of 7.6 million yards was reached in 1966.

 Over the decades HARRIS TWEED was embraced by the world.
 From royalty and landed gentry to Hollywood icons and the finest designers of couture, this humble cloth, produced by the skilled craftsmen and women of the Outer Hebrides, became a wardrobe staple, a must-have item for discerning customers across the globe.
 In its rise to prominence, HARRIS TWEED scaled Everest and graced the Silver Screen, sailed the Seven Seas and showed off on red carpets and catwalks.
 By the middle of the 20th century the Clo Mor (Gaelic for Big Cloth) had secured its status as a true and timeless classic textile.